conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 ---
-title: "Auzre Mobile Apps with Unity" ms.custom: "" ms.date: "12/08/2017"
+title: "Use Azure Easy Tables and the Mobile Apps SDK with Unity" ms.custom: "" ms.date: "12/08/2017" ms.reviewer: "crdun"
-ms.reviewer: "crdun"